 Next comes the familiar steps.
 Mix the dry ingredients first, making a well in the center.
 Add the wet ingredients in the center and mix until combined.

 Heat that griddle and get ready to cook.
-People used to say the first pancake never comes out right.
-Well that, my friends, is just a myth.
-If you spread butter on the griddle than wipe it clean, it will prevent the pancakes from sticking.
+People say that the first pancake never comes out perfect but I'm here to tell you that is a myth.
+If you spread butter on the griddle and then wipe it clean, it will prevent the pancakes from sticking.

-I’ve tried the pancake by itself, and it was tasty enough that it didn’t need any toppings.
+I've tried the pancake by itself, and it was tasty enough that it didn't need any toppings.
 But knowing me of course, I had to take it one step further.
-Butternut squash pancakes with coconut cream and candied pecans…mmm-hm!
+Butternut squash pancakes with whipped coconut cream and candied pecans...mmm-hm!
+Breakfast is served!